 These small businesses help our communities thrive

 Local businesses are the soul of any healthy community.
-They enrich our neighborhoods, give us places to gather (when gathering is safe) and provide the local flavor that makes our communities unique.
+They enrich our neighborhoods, give us places to gather and provide the local flavor that makes our communities unique.

 If you have a limited budget to spend this year, you can still lend a hand by choosing one local small business to support.
 Maybe it’s your neighborhood corner market, or the hair stylist you haven’t been able to visit as often, or that quirky boutique where you always find the perfect gifts.